-We have high expectations for pupils and teachers alike.
+We have high expectations.
 Pupils are expected to work hard and display excellent attitudes to learning in all lessons and teachers plan rigorous lessons which support them to do so.
 Learning is maximised by familiar practiced routines and clear behaviour expectations that support pupils to focus on learning and ensure there is no wasted time from low level disruptions.

 All lessons from Y1-Y13 begin with a Do Now asking pupils to recall knowledge from a previous lesson, practise a skill independently or prepare for new learning.
 Learning activities are then planned according to how best to achieve the learning objective of the lesson, often using the structure of ‘I do, we do, you do’ culminating in an LO review or Exit Ticket for pupils to evidence their progress in achieving the LO.
 All pupils are expected to learn independently for a portion of every lesson and to practice new knowledge and skills through deliberate practice activities.

 A highly systematic approach to homework throughout the whole school ensures pupils develop habits for learning independently throughout their academic career, gradually raising the expectations of pupils to complete high quantity and quality of learning outside of the school day.